OpenDSA/OpenDSA/RST/en/Glossary.rst

       divided into :math:`a` subproblems of size :math:`n/b`, while :math:`cn^k` is the amount of work necessary to combine the partial solutions.

+   divide-and-guess
+      A technique for finding a :term:`closed-form solution` to a :term:`summation` or :term:`recurrence relation`.

    domain
       The set of possible inputs to a function.